ymyke/tessa/DEVNOTES.md

 # Low prio stuff

+- Make sure we use pd.Dataframe vs Dataframe consistently.
 - Would still need a wrapper/monkeypatching function in fignal to patch in the LNKD pricepoint.
 - Use tessa in pypme for the investpy variants?